daverobertson63/elitetnk/Elite/readme.txt

 --------------------   -----------

 Original Revision date: 22 July 2001
-Original Revision date: 09 April 2019
+Allegro 5 Updates Revision date: 09 April 2019

 This is based on the release 1.0 of Elite - The New Kind.
 For changes since previous releases see below.

-I've updated a bunch of things to cope with aLlegro 5 - the original was based on Allegro 4.
+I've updated a bunch of things to cope with Allegro 5 - the original was based on Allegro 4.

 For the original info - refer back to github and search for the original version.
 This is a work in progress